TheRandomLabs/RandomPatches/README.md

 It should be noted that the MC-145311 fix works client-side only.
 Please be mindful of server rules when using this feature.

+### Fix mobs not crossing rails

+In vanilla Minecraft, mobs are unable to cross rails.
+RandomPatches fixes this issue.

+This bug is reported as [MC-33359](https://bugs.mojang.com/browse/MC-33359), and has been marked as "Works as Intended".

 ### Fix player head stacking

 In vanilla Minecraft, player heads from the same player sometimes do not stack.
 RandomPatches